 The Hon.
 J.A.W.
 GARDNER (Morialta—Minister for Education) (15:05): I am very pleased to do so.
 It's a question that is something that I think all members of the house will be very pleased to hear about because this is something that every member of this house can stand together in pride—that South Australia is leading the nation.
 I thank the shadow minister for education for the trial that was undertaken of the year 1 phonics check last year.
 The analysis that she commissioned of Flinders University, which was released after the election, showed that the trial went well.

 The Hon.
 J.A.W.
-GARDNER (Morialta—Minister for Education) (15:51): Obtained leave and introduced a bill for an act to provide for preschool, primary and secondary education in this state, to provide for children's services, to constitute the teaching service in this state and for other purposes.
+GARDNER (Morialta—Minister for Education) (15:54): Obtained leave and introduced a bill for an act to make amendments to various acts, and to repeal various acts, for the purposes of the 2018 state budget.
 Read a first time.

 Dr HARVEY (Newland) (15:20): My question is for the Minister for Education.
 Can the minister advise the house whether students at Tea Tree Gully and other TAFE campuses will continue to be supported in their training?

 Mr COWDREY (Colton) (15:03): My question is to the Minister for Education.
 Can the minister outline to the house the benefits of the government's response to the TAFE Strategic Capability Review and related measures contained in the budget?

 The Hon.
 J.A.W.
 GARDNER: Thank you, sir.
 I am very pleased to have the opportunity to talk about TAFE and the way that this government has stepped in to rescue TAFE from the dilapidation and the disarray in which it was left by those opposite.
 A $109 million rescue package was necessary for TAFE SA due to the work of the Labor Party in destroying that proud institution over a long period of time.